 On 8 October 2010, floods coursed through a settling pond at Kenmare's Mozambique operations, drowning a four-year old girl [Mines and Communities, 18 October 2010].
 The mine had been constructed by a joint venture between Bateman and Australia's Multiplex construction group.

-In summer 2007, BSG established a partnership with Da Vinci Capital, whose hedge fund focusses on Russian investment, including in minerals.
+In summer 2007, BSG established a partnership with Da Vinci Capital, whose hedge fund focuses on Russian investment, including that in minerals.
 Da Vinci's hands-on involvement in mining is currently not known.
 However, in December 2010, Andover Ventures Inc - a Toronto-listed company with a large polymetallic prospect in Alaska - announced the appointment to its board of senior analyst, Mark Bloom, who is a current director of several Da Vinci funds [Andover Ventures announcement, 10 December 2010].

 In March 2012, BSG's privately-owned Sierra Leonean diamond miner, Koidu Holdings, announced it was "studying a possible flotation" (IPO) on the Hong Kong Stock Exchange.
 The proceeds would go towards developing the Tongo diamond concession, south of the Koidu project itself [Reuters 9 March 2012].

 Koidu already has a $200-million expansion plan in hand, for which Standard Chartered has provided $135-million.

 In addition, the US jeweler Tiffany & Co, which buys around 60% of Koidu's output, is said to be contributing further funding, after already sending Koidu $50-million to help expand production at the mine [Reuters ibid].